conan-io/docs/mastering/policies.rst

 - :command:`--build outdated` will try to build from code if the binary is not built with the current recipe or when missing binary package.
 - :command:`--build pattern*` will build only the packages with the reference starting with "pattern".

-With the ``build_policy`` attribute the package creator can change the default conan's build behavior.
+With the ``build_policy`` attribute the package creator can change the default Conan's build behavior.
 The allowed build_policy values are:

-- ``missing``: If no binary package is found, conan will build it without the need of invoke conan install with :command:`--build missing` option.
+- ``missing``: If no binary package is found, Conan will build it without the need to invoke Conan install with :command:`--build missing` option.
 - ``always``: The package will be built always, **retrieving each time the source code** executing the "source" method.